 Where do we meet?
 Where does it end?

 Sara’s tour will meet at St. Mark’s Square and end near Scuola Grande di San Rocco in the San Polo 'sestiere" of Venice.
-Your confirmation email will have the exact meeting point details along with a map, and a 24-hour phone number for any last-minute issues.
+Your confirmation email will have the exact meeting point details along with a map.

 What if it’s raining?